konung/hovering/README.md

 I don't use Mailboxes feature of Hover.com - so any help testing / developing that is appreciated.
 Right now gem just provides a basic read functionality for that feature.

 ## Author
 Questions & success stories?
-Drop me a line
+Drop me a line to
 Nick Gorbikoff
 on Twitter: [@gorbikoff](https://twitter.com/gorbikoff)